mezidia/SIGame/README.md

       allGames: null,
       gameInSearchLobby: null,
     };

+### Controllers and events handling
-In .\client\spa\viewsControllers folder we keep all the controllers of the corresponding pages. spaControl creates a config of pages and their corresponding controllers based on indexControllers.js in which we import page logic classes.
+In *.\client\spa\viewsControllers* folder we keep all the controllers of the corresponding pages.
+*spaControl* creates a config of pages and their corresponding controllers based on *indexControllers.js* in which we import page logic classes.

-*example:*
+**example:**

     export { default as CreateGameController } from './createGameController.js';